Web Analytics Made Easy -

 Fig.1 compiles responses from all available Gallup World Polls conducted between 2005 and mid-2011, weighted by each country’s population aged 15 and older.
 The figure contains 11 columns, each representing a possible answer to the ladder-present question.
 The height of each bar corresponds to the frequency of responses for that score (Helliwell et al., 2012, 25, Figure 2.1).

-Fig.1 World Distribution of Cantril Scale
+Fig.1 World Distribution of Cantril Scores

-The distribution in Fig.1 yields an average score of 5.3 on the 0–10 scale.1 Subsequent reports show a slight decline to 5.1 by 2019 (Helliwell et al., 2020, 25, Figure 2.2), followed by stability through 20222023 (Helliwell et al., 2023, 3).
+The distribution in Fig.1 yields an average score of 5.3 on the 0–10 scale.2 Subsequent reports show a slight decline to 5.1 by 2019 (Helliwell et al., 2020, 25, Figure 2.2), followed by stability through 20222023 (Helliwell et al., 2023, 3), and a recovery to 5.4 in the most recent period 2023–2025 (Helliwell et al., 2026, 21–23, Figure 2.1).

 4.2 The Symmetric Interpretation